-The Company established the Nomination Committee on 17 February 2017 with written terms of reference in compliance with the Code.
+The Company established the Nomination Committee on 17 February 2017 with written terms of reference in compliance with Code Provision B.3 of the CG Code.
 The Nomination Committee comprises one executive Director, Dr. Ng Tai Wing, and four independent non-executive Directors, namely Mr. Hui Chun Ho Eric, Mr. Sung Wai Tak Herman, Mr. Fung Tak Chung and Dr. Chow Kin San.
 Dr. Ng Tai Wing has been appointed as the chairman of the Nomination Committee.